Saltswimmer/ru-seniorproj/docs/design_doc.md

 #### Functionality provided by each screen:

 #### User Authentication / Data Security Considerations:
+* Passwords must be hashed and never stored as plaintext
+* User Authentication will require email verification
+*
 #### Tech stack:
 * __Frontend__
   * Flutter